proofdock/chaos-azure/README.md

 ### Kusto Query Language Light

-At some places in the chaos experiment API some Azure resources are not supported by Azure to be filtered with the Kusto Query Language.
-A very prominent example are instances of a virtual machine set such as Virtual Machine Scale Sets.
+At some places in the chaos experiment API some Azure resources are not supported for filtering with the Kusto Query Language (KQL).
+A prominent example are instances of a virtual machine scale set.

-We anyhow decided to support you with an easy way of filtering for those resources as well with a Kusto Query Language Light (KQLL) syntax.
-The KQLL defines a small subset of the KQL from Azure but should serve the daily purposes of the chaos experiments.
+We decided to support you with an easy way of filtering for those kind of resources with a Kusto Query Language Light (KQLL) syntax.
+The KQLL defines a small subset of the KQL.
+Although only a small subset is offered it should serve the daily purposes when used in chaos experiments.

-The small subset defines:
+The KQLL defines:
 * ``where``-clauses with ``and`` and ``or`` expressions
 * pipe ``|`` operators
 * ``take``, ``top``, and ``sample`` commands